lynndylanhurley/ng-token-auth/README.md

 ## About batch requests

 By default, the API should update the auth token for each request ([read more](#about-token-management)).
-But sometimes it's neccessary to make several concurrent requests to the API as in the following example:
+But sometimes it's neccessary to make several concurrent requests to the API, for example:

 #####Batch request example
 ~~~javascript